GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 \subsection{Nature of core components}

 The two core galaxies of \bfourteen are closely associated, with a projected distance of $\sim0.43''$ (corresponding to $\sim2.2$\,kpc) and a velocity offset of $\sim175$\,km\,s$^{-1}$.
-Despite this, their properties reveal a sharp distinction in their natures.
-On one hand, Core-E appears to have a large molecular reservoir (as suggested by its strong \cii emission; e.g. \citealt{zane18,madd20}), low $Z_{\rm g}$, high SFR (based on \hb and \oiiialma; e.g., \citealt{arat20}) and higher ionisation parameter $U$.
+Both cores appear to be undergoing a starburst episode (Section \ref{furmea}).
+Despite this, some of their properties reveal distinct natures.
+On one hand, core E appears to have a significant molecular reservoir (as suggested by its strong \cii emission; e.g. \citealt{zane18,madd20}), lower $Z_{\rm g}$, and higher ionisation parameter $U$.
 With a compact JWST/NIRCam morphology and high $M_*$, this core likely represents a galaxy undergoing a burst of star formation activity.

-Core-W is the opposite in almost each way: it has a lower $M_*$ and amount of molecular gas (i.e., no strong \cii detection), higher $Z_{\rm g}$, and little ongoing SF (weaker \hb, no significant peak of \oiiialma, lower $U$).
-As seen in Figure \ref{MZRfig}, this core lies above high-$z$ relations, putting it closer to more evolved, lower-$z$ populations.
-Thus, this core appears to be a galaxy that used its molecular gas in star formation.
+Core W is the opposite in multiple aspects: it has a lower $M_*$ and amount of molecular gas (i.e., weaker \cii), higher $Z_{\rm g}$, and lower $U$.
+As seen in Figure \ref{MZRfig}, this core lies above the high-$z$ MZR, putting it closer to more evolved, lower-$z$ populations.
+Thus, this core appears to be a galaxy that has used much of its molecular gas in star formation.

 Figure \ref{velfig} shows that there is a clear velocity gradient between these two galaxies, with a broad, redshifted component between them.
-Such a velocity gradient could be interpreted as a sign of rotation, but this is unlikely here due to the presence of two resolved galaxies (i.e., Core-E and Core-W) with different properties.
+Such a velocity gradient could be interpreted as a sign of rotation, but this is unlikely here due to the presence of two clearly separated galaxies (i.e., core E and core W) with different properties.
 Since the line and continuum emission peak in one (or both) of the cores rather than between them (except for the ALMA band 6 continuum, see Section \ref{pod}), it is unlikely that this represents a single rotating galaxy, even accounting for the effects of dust obscuration.

-Instead, it is likely that these cores represent merging galaxies that have undergone multiple close interactions in the past.
-Such interactions would strip gas off of each galaxy (explaining the presence of the clumps and arcs), and could boost or lower star formation in each source (e.g., \citealt{dima08,hors21,elli22}).
-The redshifted, broad line emission between the clumps could then represent stripped gas from a previous interaction.
+Instead, it is likely that these cores represent merging galaxies that have undergone multiple close interactions in the past, as suggested by previous works (\citealt{hash19,suga24,prie25}).
+Such interactions would strip gas off of each galaxy (explaining the presence of the surrounding diffuse emission), and could boost or lower star formation in each source (e.g., \citealt{dima08,hors21,elli22}).
+The redshifted, broad line emission between the clumps (which is found here for the first time) could then represent stripped gas from a previous interaction.